node-inspector/node-inspector/readme.md

 This is alpha quality code, so use at your own risk:

 * be careful about viewing the contents of Buffer objects, each byte is displayed as an individual array element, for anything but tiny Buffers this will take too long to render
-* if the 'this' object in a call frame is the global object, expanding it yield nothing
 * while not stopped at a breakpoint the console doesn't always behave as you might expect
 * pause on exceptions doesn't play nice with the node event loop
 * closing the inspector does not stop debugging, you must stop inspector.js manually